Sugared Cranberries

 2. When sugar is dissolved, add cranberries and stir until well coated.

-3. Using a slotted spoon, move cranberries to a wire rack and let dry for 1 hour.
+3. Using a slotted spoon, move cranberries to a parchment paper lined baking sheet and let dry for 1 hour.

-4. Roll cranberries in remaining sugar until well coated; allow to dry for another hour.
+4. Move cranberries to a large bowl and toss in remaining sugar until well coated; allow to dry for another hour.

 Notes